chrislee815/pole-manhole-safety/README.md

 Pole and Manhole Safety App
 =================

-This is a web application for users to check pole and manhole structure on a map and edit info of selected marker.
+This is a web application for user to check pole and manhole structure on a map and edit info of selected marker.
 The modules used for this are mainly create-react-app, react, redux, and react-redux.

 ### Usage